byu-rad-lab/baloo-mujoco-sim/README.md

 git clone <repo-url>
 cd baloo_mujoco_sim

-# install package and build plugins
+# install dependencies, install package, and build plugins
-pip install .
+./install.sh

 # run simulation (which will import the package and generate the mujoco xml files)
 run-baloo-sim